Mom’s Picks: Top 10 Best Lightweight Strollers

 8. GB Pockit+ Plus – $229

 The GB Pockit really shocked everybody with its tiny fold and was recorded by the Guinness World Records as the ‘world’s smallest folding stroller’.
-Of course, the parents went crazy over it.
+Of course, parents went crazy over it.
 I think it’s a great stroller for traveling because it fits everywhere: small backpack – no problem!
 Small carry-on- no problem!
 Computer bag – no problem!

 The Plus+ model weighs only 13 lbs but has a roomy seat that can accommodate a child from 6 months and up to 55 lbs.
 The seat has a small strap recline so your child can take a nap.